stormcoalition/stormcoalition.github.io/index.md

 # Data sources

 All geospatial data hosted on STORM's maps come from open federal, provincial and municipal data repositories.
-All data are freely available and are referenced in detail on our [**Map data sources**](sources.html) page.
+All data are freely available and are referenced in detail on our [Map data sources](sources.html) page.

 STORM strives to maintain an open and transparent access to the data we post online.
-Any data sets either produced by us or derived from external public data sets are hosted on GitHub [**here**](https://github.com/stormcoalition/geojson).
+Any data sets either produced by us or derived from external public data sets are hosted on GitHub [here](https://github.com/stormcoalition/geojson).
 These data are free to use under the Creative Commons [CC-BY-SA-4.0 license](https://creativecommons.org/licenses/by-sa/4.0/deed.en).